-Tumors on the sinus bulbs, in the frontal cortex, and in your sinus cavities can cause changes to your sense of smell.
+Tumors on the olfactory bulbs, in the frontal cortex, and in your sinus cavities can cause changes to your sense of smell.
 It’s rare for a tumor to cause parosmia.

-More often, people who have tumors experience phantosmia — the detection of a scent that isn’t present because of a tumor triggering the olfactory senses.
+More often, people who have tumors experience phantosmia — the detection of a scent that is not present because of a tumor triggering the olfactory senses.

 A common test for parosmia involves a small booklet of “scratch and sniff” beads that you respond to under a doctor’s observation.